 If you’re a good baker, you can easily create yummy cupcakes for your guests.
 If you’re making this for Halloween, you can decorate the cookies with cream to add a ghostly charm.
 You can also draw faces on the cream you have layered on the cupcake.
 Full recipe at Our Family of Seven.

-Impress your kids with Tim Burton inspired treats.
-It is an easy Halloween food idea shared by Frugal Mom Eh.
+Impress your kids with Tim Burton inspired Halloween treats.
+It is an easy idea shared by Frugal Mom Eh.

 Want to impress your neighborhood kids.
 Serve them candies in blood-stained surgical gloves.
 It’ll surely give them heebie-jeebies.

 Also Read: 100+ Cute and Creepy Halloween Cake Ideas

 Using fresh carrots you can create evil witch hand and serve them to your health-conscious guests on the eve of Halloween.
 It’ll be a pleasant treat for vegetarians with a surprising factor.
 See more at Jesse Lane Wellness.

 You can prepare this creepy Halloween recipe in minutes, and it’ll surely be loved by your guests especially youngsters.
 Olives here act as spooky eyes and layers of cheese are the key to the ‘mummy-like’ appearance of the pizza.
 Tutorial at DVO.

 It is an easy-to-make Halloween treat that kids are surely going to love to see and eat at the dining table.
 Use avocado paste to make the face, dry toasted seaweed for hair, black olive for eyes and a sliced tomato as its mouth.
 See the tutorial at Vegan Chow Down.